Frequently Asked Questions

 How do you ship?

-We ship using various carriers, including USPS, FedEx, and UPS.
-We pack each box with a thermal liner and include one or more ice packs to ensure contents remain cold during shipment.
+We ship using various carriers, including FedEx and USPS.
+For orders with perishable items, we pack each box with a thermal liner and include one or more ice packs to ensure contents remain cool during shipment.

 Shipments need to be refrigerated upon delivery.
-For this reason, shipments are sent out on Mondays and Tuesdays only to ensure cold items can arrive fresh at their destination.
+For this reason, shipments are typically sent out on Tuesdays to ensure cold items can arrive fresh at their destination.

 Please read our Shipping Policy for more information.